ianirvingbradshaw/ianirvingbradshaw/README.md

 # Hi there!

 ## 🚀 About Me
-I'm Ian — a digital marketer focused on macromarketing, channel eco-systems, AI, climate change, and healthcare.
+I'm Ian — a digital marketer working at the frontier of macromarketing, channel ecosystems, and simulation-driven analysis of market structure using real-world data.

 ---